ken1howard/Pac-Man-Game/README.md

 Use draw to loop and display the images on the canvas along with setting the sizing

-Create a  Pacman Js file to work on pacman
+Create a  Pacman Js file to work on pacman, Moving pacman file, and enemy file

 Import Pacman Js file from the Gameboard Js and Export from the Pacman Js